-You are required to complete the Essay Plan and draft your paragraph in class time and at home.
+You are required to complete the Source Analysis and Essay Plan in class time and at home.
 You are required to consult with your teacher and discuss your work on an ongoing basis.
-Your Essay Plan and Source Notes must be graded by your teacher in Week 6, 7 or 8 in class.
-Step 1 will assess your ability to analyse the essay topic, select and read sources analytically and critically, construct an argument, avoid plagiarism and identify citations.
+Your Source Analysis and Essay Plan must be printed and submitted to your teacher during the tutorial hour will assess your ability to analyse the essay topic, select and read sources analytically and critically, construct an argument, avoid plagiarism and identify citations.